BasileiosKal/blind-bbs-signatures/draft-kalos-bbs-blind-signatures.md

 ### Commitment Verification

-This operation is used by the Signer to verify the correctness of a `commitment_proof` for a supplied `commitment`, over a list of points of G1 called the `blind_generators`, used to generate that commitment.
+This operation is used by the Signer to verify the correctness of a `commitment_proof` for a supplied `commitment`, over a list of points of G1 called the `blind_generators`, used to compute that commitment.

 ```
 result = verify_commitment(commitment, commitment_proof,